covid-policy-modelling/basel-connector/README.md

 ```

 The input will be taken from `<connector>/test/test-job.json` and output will go to `<connector>/output/data.json`.

+#### modelingcovid-covidmodel (MC19)

+To run the Modeling Covid-19 connector, you will need a sign up for a [Wolfram account](https://wolfram.com/developer-license).
+The username and password should be placed in `packages/modelingcovid-covidmodel/.env` (there may also be more secure ways to pass the value).
+Unfortunately, even after this point, you will still get an error (`Import::jsonhintposandchar: An error occurred near character '!'`).
+This appears to be because the model code itself tries to download data from a location which no longer exists (https://api.covid19data.cloud).

 ### Upgrading a connector to use a newer version of the model